spring-cloud/spring-cloud-function/spring-cloud-function-samples/function-sample-aws-native/README.md

 7. Choose `Create Function` again.

 **Upload the zip image**
-1. Choose `Upload From` and choose the zip file created by the build, located in the `target` directory.
+1. Choose `Upload from`, then `.zip file`.
+2. From the `target` directory, select the .zip file created by the build.
-2. Wait for the image to upload.
+3. Wait for the image to upload.

 ### Step 3 - Test your function